joist-orm/joist-orm/docs/docs/goals/avoiding-n-plus-1s.md

 Joist is built on Facebook's [dataloader](https://github.com/graphql/dataloader) library, which means Joist avoids N+1s in a fundamental, systematic way that just works.

-This foundation comes Joist's roots as an ORM for GraphQL backends, which are particularly prone to N+1s (see below), but is a boon to any system (REST, GRPC, etc.).
+This foundation comes from Joist's roots as an ORM for GraphQL backends, which are particularly prone to N+1s (see below), but is a boon to any system (REST, GRPC, etc.).

 ## N+1s: Lazy Loading in a Loop